 Everyone loves to take pictures of their travels, whether you’re visiting the beach or headed down the trail.
 But when cloud-based storage isn’t available and phone space is at a premium, you want a way to snap your pictures without weighing yourself down.
 A good travel camera is the best solution to your quandry.
 The best travel cameras are small, light, and easy to pack, which makes them ideal for almost all traveling situations.

 But which travel camera is the best choice for you?
-For enthusiast photographers, nothing beats the Olympus OM-D E-M1 Mark III, a compact mirrorless camera with built-in image stabilization so good you won’t need a tripod — even for long exposures.
+For enthusiast photographers, nothing beats the, a compact mirrorless camera with built-in image stabilization so good you won’t need a tripod — even for long exposures.
 Of course, not everyone needs to take such a high-end camera on vacation.
 If that’s you, a simple point-and-shoot or action camera might be the better choice.
 To help you choose the best travel camera, we’ve compiled a list of cameras with features you’ll love.

 At a glance: